alibabacloud-howto/migrate-aws-elasticache-redis-to-alibaba-cloud/README.md

 -   Make a backup of the data from AWS Elasticache Redis.

--   Export that backup to the AWS S3 bucket, that will produce a RDB file.
+-   Export that backup to an AWS S3 bucket, that will produce a RDB file.

 -   Transfer the RDB file to an Alibaba Cloud ECS instance.